maruel/mess/README.md

   - Expiring tasks.
   - Data eviction, deleting old tasks and bots after 18 months (or less).
 - Monitoring time series.
+  - Should be trivial to compared on how hard it was on AppEngine.
 - BigQuery export.
 - DDoS protection.
 - Injecting HTTP 500s randomly.
 I really want the client to be resilient.